Texas annexation: Texas settlement and independence

-Spanish and Indigenous immigrants, primarily from northeastern provinces of New Spain, began to settle Texas in the late 17th century.
-The Spanish constructed chains of missions and presidios in what is today Louisiana, east Texas, and south Texas.
-The first chain of missions was designed for the Tejas Indians, near Los Adaes.
+Spanish and indigenous immigrants, primarily from northeastern provinces of New Spain, began to settle Texas in the late 17th century.
+The Spanish constructed Catholic missions and presidios in what is today Louisiana, east Texas, and south Texas.
+The first missions were designed for the Tejas Indians, near Los Adaes.
 Soon thereafter, the San Antonio Missions were founded along the San Antonio River.
 The City of San Antonio, then known as San Fernando de Bexar, was founded in 1718.
 In the early 1760s, José de Escandón created five settlements along the Rio Grande River, including Laredo.

-Anglo-American immigrants, primarily from the Southern United States, began emigrating to Mexican Texas in the early 1820s at the invitation of the Texas faction of the Coahuila Texas state government, which sought to populate the sparsely inhabited lands of its northern frontier for cotton production.
+Anglo-American immigrants, primarily from the Southern United States, began emigrating to Mexican Texas in the early 1820s at the invitation of the Texas faction of the Coahuila y Tejas state government, which sought to populate the sparsely inhabited lands of its northern frontier for cotton production.
 Colonizing empresario Stephen F. Austin managed the regional affairs of the mostly American-born population – 20% of them slaves – under the terms of the generous government land grants.
 Mexican authorities were initially content to govern the remote province through salutary neglect, "permitting slavery under the legal fiction of 'permanent indentured servitude', similar to Mexico's peonage system.

-A general lawlessness prevailed in the vast Texas frontier, and Mexico's civic laws went largely unenforced among the Anglo-American settlers.
-In particular, the prohibitions against slavery and forced labor were ignored.
-The requirement that all settlers be Catholic or convert to Catholicism was also subverted.
+A general lawlessness prevailed in the vast Texas frontier, and Mexico's laws went largely unenforced among the Anglo-American settlers.
+In particular, the prohibitions against slavery and forced labor, as well as the requirement that all settlers be Catholic or convert to Catholicism were ignored.
 Mexican authorities, perceiving that they were losing control over Texas and alarmed by the unsuccessful Fredonian Rebellion of 1826, abandoned the policy of benign rule.
 New restrictions were imposed in 1829–1830, outlawing slavery throughout the nation and terminating further American immigration to Texas.
-Military occupation followed, sparking local uprisings and a civil war.
+Military occupation followed, sparking local uprisings.
 Texas conventions in 1832 and 1833 submitted petitions for redress of grievances to overturn the restrictions, with limited success.
 In 1835, an army under Mexican President Santa Anna entered its territory of Texas and abolished self-government.
-Texans responded by declaring their independence from Mexico on March 2, 1836.
+Texians responded by declaring their independence from Mexico on March 2, 1836.
 On April 20–21, rebel forces under Texas General Sam Houston defeated the Mexican army at the Battle of San Jacinto.
-In June 1836 while held prisoner by the Texans, Santa Anna signed an agreement for Texas independence, but the Mexican government refused to ratify the agreement made under duress.
-Texans, now de facto independent, recognized that their security and prosperity could never be achieved while Mexico denied the legitimacy of their revolution.
+In June 1836 while held prisoner by the Texians, Santa Anna signed an agreement for Texas independence, but the Mexican government refused to ratify the agreement made under duress.
+Texians, now de facto independent, recognized that their security and prosperity could never be achieved while Mexico denied the legitimacy of their revolution.